ekasnh/Argston-npx-card/README.md

 ## Getting Started

-To use Inevitable CLI , simply run the following command in your terminal:
+To use Argston CLI , simply run the following command in your terminal:
 ```zsh
 npx argston
 ```